-The decision criteria of residual stresses for forged and rolled wheels are set out in EN 13979-1:2003+A1:2009+A2:2011.
+The decision criteria of residual stresses for forged and rolled wheels are set out in the same specification .

-The decision criteria of the thermo mechanical behaviour of wheels for materials other than ER6 and ER7 which are presented in EN 13979-1:2003+A1:2009+A2:2011 have to be extrapolated from known data.
+The decision criteria of the thermo mechanical behaviour of wheels for materials other than ER6 and ER7 which are presented in EN 13979-1:2020 have to be extrapolated from known data.
 Furthermore, any other type of wheel than those set out in the TSI, are permitted for (and restricted to) national use.